 Sample Study Materials (Lecture Outlines and PowerPoint slides)

-The cost is $650.
+The cost is $575.
 Enrollment provides users with 120 days of access to the online video lectures and two spiral bound books: one printed copy of the lecture slides and one copy of detailed outlines for each lecture.
 The books are shipped free within the United States.
-We offer a lower rate for groups of 10 or more.
 We accept payment by credit card (not American Express), check or purchase order.

 more info »

-This program was reviewed and approved by the AAVSB RACE program for 17 hours of continuing education in jurisdictions which recognize AAVSB RACE approval.
+using the delivery method(s) of: Non-Interactive-Distance.
+This approval is valid in jurisdictions which recognize AAVSB RACE; however, participants are responsible for ascertaining each board's CE requirements.
 Please contact the AAVSB RACE program if you have any comments/concerns regarding this program's validity or relevancy to the veterinary profession.